kagehq/failover/README.md

 - You need HA NOW without weeks of setup

 **❌ Not ideal if:**
-- You're a bank with 99.999% compliance requirements
+- You're a bank with 99.999% compliance requirements (Coming soon)
-- You need real-time writes during any failure scenario
+- You need real-time writes during any failure scenario (Coming soon)
 - You have budget for enterprise HA solutions

 **The reality:** 80% of web apps don't need enterprise HA.
 They need solid, affordable failover.
 [Read the honest trade-offs →](DETAILED.md#trade-offs)